Jacopo de' Barbari: Paintings

 His paintings are mostly portraits or half-length groups of religious figures.
 He painted a live Sparrowhawk(National Gallery, London), which is probably a fragment of a larger work.
 The very early still-life of a Still-Life with Partridge and Gauntlets (Alte Pinakothek, Munich) is often called the first small scale trompe-l'œil painting since antiquity; it may well have been the cover or reverse of a portrait (however, a fragmentary panel by another Venetian, Vittorio Carpaccio, has a trompe-l'œil letter-rack of about 1490 on the reverse).
 In the Gemäldegalerie, Berlin there is a Portrait of a German Man and a religious subject.
-The Louvre has a religious group, and Philadelphia a pair of figures.
+The Louvre has a religious group, and Philadelphia has a pair of figures.

 A disputed but famous work, the Portrait of Fra Luca Pacioli is in the Museo di Capodimonte in Naples.
 This shows the Franciscan mathematician and expert on perspective demonstrating geometry at a table on which lie his own Summa and a work by Euclid.
 He is accompanied by a not clearly identified student.
 The work is signed "IACO.
 BAR VIGEN/NIS 1495".
 Jacopo de' Barbari is attributed a Christ Blessing displayed at the Snite Museum of Art in Notre Dame University, Indiana.